sriramdasbalaji/VSTS-DevOps-Labs/selenium/readme.md

 ## Exercise 5: Trigger Build and Release

-In this exercise, we will compile the Selenium C# scripts along with the Web application.
-The generated binaries are copied to the Azure VM.
-Selenium scripts are executed as part of the VSTS release.
+In this exercise, we will trigger the **VSTS build** to compile the Selenium C# scripts along with the Web application.
+The resulting binaries are copied to the Azure VM and finally, the Selenium scripts are executed as part of the automated **VSTS release**.

 1. Navigate to **Builds** under **Build and Release** tab and queue the build.